cwverhey/COVID-19/README.md

 ## [SARS-CoV-2 R NL](SARS-CoV-2_R_NL)

-R Shiny app to display the estimates for the reproduction number over time.
+R Shiny app to display the estimates for the reproduction number in the Netherlands over time.
 The data is unedited from RIVM, but includes archived data to visualize the unreliability of the short-term 95% CI.
 Updated weekly.

 See it live: https://cwverhey.shinyapps.io/R_NL/